Authorship of the Johannine works: Second and third epistles

 Irenaeus, in the late second-century, quotes from 1st and 2nd John, and states that he is quoting the Apostle John.
 Eusebius claimed that the author of 2nd and 3rd John was not John the Apostle but actually John the Elder, due to the introductions of the epistles.
 However, modern scholars have argued that Eusebius made this conclusion based on a misinterpretation of a statement from Papias and a desire to invent a second John to be the author of Revelation.
 Carson suggests that the vocabulary, structure, and grammar of the Gospel of John is remarkably similar to 1st John, 2nd John and 3rd John.

 Book of Revelation

 The author of the Book of Revelation identifies himself as "John".
 The book has been traditionally credited to John the Apostle.
 Reference to the apostle's authorship is found as early as Justin Martyr, in his Dialogue with Trypho.
 Other early witnesses to this tradition are Papias, Irenaeus, Clement of Alexandria, Tertullian, Cyprian, and Hippolytus.
 This identification, however, was denied by other Fathers, including Dionysius of Alexandria, Eusebius of Caesarea, Cyril of Jerusalem, Gregory Nazianzen, and John Chrysostom.
 The Apocryphon of John, a Gnostic work, claims John as both the author of itself and Revelation.

-According to Epiphanius, one Caius of Rome believed that Cerinthus, a Gnostic, was the author of the Book of Revelation.
+A work of Epiphanius of Salamis records a Presbyter of Rome named Gaius who fiercely condemns Cerinthus, a Gnostic, and accuses Cerinthus of "lyingly introducing portents to us, supposedly shown him by angels, saying that after the resurrection the kingdom of Christ will be on earth and that again the flesh dwelling in Jerusalem will be the subject of desires and pleasures.
+And being an enemy of the Scriptures of God and wishing to deceive, he says the period of the marriage feast will be a thousand years."
+This is considered to probably be a reference to Revelation and an accusation that Cerinthus was its true author.